developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Pop-up on Keypress

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have key pop-up on each keypress turned on (enabled) or turned off (disabled) wherein a visible indication that the key was pressed occurs.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has key pop-up on each keypress turned on (enabled) or turned off (disabled) wherein a visible indication that the key was pressed occurs.

-- When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, this feature is turned off (disabled), preventing Enterprise Keyboard from showing key pop-ups.

-- When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, this feature is turned on (enabled), allowing Enterprise Keyboard to show key pop-ups in each keypress.

 ### Enterprise Keyboard Configuration - Sound on Keypress

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have sound on each keypress turned on (enabled) or turned off (disabled) wherein an audible indication that the key was pressed occurs.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has sound on each keypress turned on (enabled) or turned off (disabled) wherein an audible indication that the key was pressed occurs.

-- When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, this feature is turned off (disabled), preventing Enterprise Keyboard from playing a sound on each keypress.

-- When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, this feature is turned on (enabled), enabling Enterprise Keyboard to play a sound on each keypress.

 ### Enterprise Keyboard Configuration - Sound on Keypress Volume Mode

-This Managed Configuration allows an Administrator using an EMM to configure the volume mode that is used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress.
+This Managed Configuration allows an Administrator using an EMM to configure the volume mode used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress.

 - When a value of ***System Default Volume*** is chosen, the System Default Volume for keypress sounds is used.